 1. Pay your balance off each month

-At the very least, pay the minimum on your billing statement.
+At the very least, pay the minimum payment on your billing statement.
 This ensures you don’t miss a payment, which would otherwise hurt your credit score.

 But don’t stop at the minimum.
 To give your score the extra oomph it needs, make a habit of paying your entire statement balance each month.
 When you pay your statement balance, you avoid paying interest charges, which can drag you down.